Jahedul-Hoque/KDB-Projects/KDB-Projects/Market Loader File/README.md

 .0001      | s
 11         | i

 As you can see, the collumn names are not correctly displayed.
+This will need be changed with the following: